mrz1836/go-datastore/.github/SECURITY.md

 Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue:

-- Type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
+- Type of issue (e.g., buffer overflow, SQL injection, cross-site scripting, etc.)
 - Full paths of source file(s) related to the manifestation of the issue
 - The location of the affected source code (tag/branch/commit or direct URL)
 - Any special configuration required to reproduce the issue